research

 Visit our webpage here!

 Abstract: We develop novel high-frequency indices that measure climate attention, covering a wide range of both developed and emerging economies.
-This is achieved by analyzing the text of nearly 24 million tweets published by leading national newspapers on Twitter during the period from 2014 to 2022.
+This is achieved by analyzing the text of over 23 million tweets published by leading national newspapers on Twitter during the period from 2014 to 2022.
 Our findings reveal that a country experiencing more severe climate news shocks tends to see both an inflow of capital and an appreciation of its currency.
-These outcomes align with the expectations of a risk-sharing model in which investors price climate news shocks and engage in the trade of both consumption and investment goods.
+In addition, brown stocks in highly exposed countries experience large and persistent negative returns after a global climate news shock.
+These outcomes align with the predictions of a risk-sharing model in which investors price climate news shocks and trade consumption and investment goods in global markets.

 Visit our webpage here!